jetbrains-academy/data-visualization-course/2_2_bar_and_pie_charts_matplotlib/2_practice/1_base_barplot/task.md

 You could use the following hidden functions:

-1. `get_category_votes` to get all votes for the specific category in ascending lexicographical order.
+1. `get_category_product_names` to get all product names for the specific category in alphabetical order (from top to bottom).
-2. `get_category_product_names` to get all product names for the specific category.
+2. `get_category_votes` to get all votes for the specific category in the same order as the product names.
 3. `get_category_size` to get a number of products in the specific category.
-4. `get_categories` to get a list of categories.
+4. `get_categories` to get a list of categories in the order they appear in the data.

 If you get stuck, please feel free to use the hints below, where you can also find what the final figure should look like.